 Provides practical experience in box office, house management, public relations and audience development.
-The amount of work required for upperdivision credit will differ in both quantity and quality from that required for lower-division credit.
+The amount of work required for upper-division credit differs in both quantity and quality from that required for lower-division credit.

 THE 2165 L - Theatre and Dance Production:Costume Laboratory (1-2)